sagemath/sagewiki_to_gh-2022-10-10/Foundation.md

 ||<#ff6347> Making a donation is currently not possible (June 2019). ||
 ||<#ff6347> ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━||

-This is a nice way to express your appreciation of the work done by the !SageMath developer community.
+The !SageMath foundation was until June 2019 a donation account hosted by the University of Washington.

-The !SageMath foundation is for the moment just a donation account hosted by the University of Washington.
+Making a donation is a nice way to express your appreciation of the work done by the !SageMath developer community.
 Collected funds are fully available for sustaining !SageMath, and no percentage go to anything else.

 ||<#CCFF99> Who is in charge?||